-Two big-budget Hollywood movies, a popular American TV show and now a new film [Phillauri] ready for release.
+Two big-budget Hollywood movies, a popular American TV show and now a new film Phillauri.
 Are you still the same Delhi boy who gets anxious with what lies ahead?

 I guess I'll never have a sense of certainty about what happens next in life!
 I have been juggling work with studies and usually the future for me means—tomorrow's classes and assignments!
 I have taken things as they come.
 My film Burn Your Maps is also releasing in theatres worldwide in March—that's another production which was shot in Canada, with another immensely talented cast and crew from America.
 Like Phillauri, it is also an unusual and gripping story.

 What does the big Indian mainstream debut feel like considering Umrika wasn’t Bollywood per se?